langchain-ai/helm/charts/langsmith/docs/DELETE-WORKSPACE.md

 # Deleting Workspaces

 The LangSmith does not currently support the deletion of an individual workspace from an organization.
-This, however, can be accomplished by directly removing all traces from all materialized views in ClickHouse (except the runs_history views) and the runs table itself and then removing the Workspace from the Postgres tenants table.
+This, however, can be accomplished by directly removing all traces from all materialized views in ClickHouse (except the runs_history views) and the runs and feedbacks tables and then removing the Workspace from the Postgres tenants table.

 This command using the Workspace ID as an argument.